Kunull/Writeups/docs/pwn.college/Program Security/Program Security - Shellcoding.md

 The vulnerability is `read(0, rbp−0x3C, 0x54)` writing 84 bytes into a buffer at `rbp−0x3C`.
 After 28 bytes it reaches `src` at `rbp−0x20`, after 36 bytes it reaches `dest` at `rbp−0x18`, after 52 bytes it reaches the canary at `rbp−0x08`, and after 68 bytes it reaches `saved_rip` at `rbp+0x08`.
 After each `read()`, the binary calls `strcpy(dest, src)`, giving us a controlled write-what-where primitive every iteration.

 NX blocks direct shellcode execution, but **Partial RELRO** leaves the GOT writable. `mprotect_stack` is a dead function in the binary (never called normally) that calls `mprotect(page, 0x1000, RWX)` on its own stack page, making the stack executable.
-By overwriting `__stack_chk_fail@GOT` with the address of `mprotect_stack`, we repurpose the canary check: a deliberate canary corruption calls `mprotect_stack` instead of `abort`, then returns back into the epilogue — where `leave; ret` redirects execution into our shellcode.
+By overwriting `__stack_chk_fail@GOT` with the address of `mprotect_stack`, we repurpose the canary check: a deliberate canary corruption calls `mprotect_stack` instead of `abort`, then returns back into the epilogue, where `leave; ret` redirects execution into our shellcode.

 The frame layout: